Chapter 40. Home Inspector Licensing Regulations

 18VAC15-40-25.
 Application procedures.

-A. All applicants seeking licensure shall submit an application with the appropriate fee specified in 18VAC15-40-50.
-Application shall be made on forms provided by the board or its agent.
+A. All applicants seeking licensure must submit an application with the appropriate fee specified in 18VAC15-40-50.
+Application will be made on forms provided by the board or the board's agent.

 1. By submitting the application to the department, the applicant certifies that the applicant has read and understands the applicable statutes and the board's regulations.